-GHD has prepared this report pursuant to the conditions in the Department of Infrastructure and Regional Development Deed of Standing Quotation (SON2030181), the Commonwealth RFQTS Number 2014/7540/001, the subsequent response accepted and referenced in the relevant Official Order (collectively the "Contract"):

-In particular, this report has been prepared by GHD for the Commonwealth (and to the extent expressly stated in the Contract (and for the purposes stated therein) the parties referred to in the Contract ("Other Parties") and may only be used and relied on by the Commonwealth and the Other Parties in accordance with the Contract for the purpose agreed between GHD and the Commonwealth as set out in the Contract.
+GHD has prepared this report pursuant to the conditions in the Department of Infrastructure and Regional Development Deed of Standing Quotation (SON2030181), the Commonwealth RFQTS Number 2014/7540/001, the subsequent response accepted and referenced in the relevant Official Order (collectively the "Contract"): In particular, this report has been prepared by GHD for the Commonwealth and may only be used and relied on by the Commonwealth and the party or parties identified in the Contract (Other Parties) in accordance with the Contract for the purpose agreed between GHD and the Commonwealth as set out in the Contract.

-Other than as stated in the Contract, GHD disclaims responsibility to any person other than the Commonwealth (or the Other Parties and for the purposes expressly stated in the Contract or in this report) arising out of or in connection with this report.
+Other than as stated in the Contract, GHD disclaims responsibility to any person other than the Commonwealth (or the Other Parties) arising in connection with this report.
 GHD also excludes implied warranties and conditions, to the extent legally permissible.

-The services and the purpose undertaken by GHD under the Contract in connection with preparing this report were limited to those specifically detailed in the Contract and this report and are subject to the scope limitations set out in the Contract and this report.
+The services undertaken by GHD in connection with preparing this report were limited to those specifically detailed in the Contract and are subject to the scope limitations set out in the Contract and this report.

-Other than as expressly stated in this report to the contrary, the opinions, conclusions and any recommendations in this report are based on conditions encountered and information reviewed at the date of preparation of the report.
+The opinions, conclusions and any recommendations in this report are based on conditions encountered and information reviewed at the date of preparation of the report.
 GHD has no responsibility or obligation to update this report to account for events or changes occurring subsequent to the date that the report was prepared.